zdw/instadmg/AddOns/createUser/README.txt

-Using the createUser Pacakge.
+About the createUser Packages

-This package has been created to help automate new local user creation, especially for image maintenance.
-It allows for a decent amount of flexibility, but also contains defaults for simple operation.
-It can create a new user for both 10.4 and 10.5 systems, and optionally add it to the admin group .
-It can be targeted to a different volume so it is very well suited for an automated image creation environment such as InstaDMG, but also is useful for ARD.
+These packages have been created to help automate new local user creation, especially for including in a deployment-ready image.
+It allows for a decent amount of flexibility, but also contains defaults for simple operation. createUser.pkg can create a new user on 10.4, 10.5, and 10.6 systems.
+CreateLionUser is now in public beta for 10.7, and has been tested to work in various configurations, but ideally please continue to use the original createUser for all older OS's.
+These packages can be targeted to a different volume so it is very well suited for an automated image creation tool such as InstaDMG, but may also be useful for ARD.

+See the CreateLionUser-README.txt for info on its use See this source code repository for a different take on createUser which allows for bundling even more options: https://github.com/arubdesu/One-Stop-LocalMCX

-How to use createUser
+How to use the original createUser

 createUser is distributed as a pre-made payload-free package.
 It utilizes a postflight script that reads its parameters from a text file called USERDATA.
 This allows a novice to change parameters without concern of messing with the main script.
 Here's what to do: